avacavir (generic name)

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Use a specially marked spoon or dropper to measure each dose.
-Ask your pharmacist if you do not have one.
-Household spoons are not accurate.
 You may take this medicine with or without food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 For your anti-HIV therapy to work as well as possible, take each dose exactly as prescribed.
 Do not skip doses or stop your medicine even if you feel better.
 Skipping doses may make the HIV virus resistant to this medicine and other medicines.
 Do not stop taking except on your doctor's advice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for selected conditions, precautions do apply.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 Then take your next dose at the usual scheduled time.
 Do not take double or extra doses.